disco-trooper/restaurant-page/README.md

 # Restaurant page

 A simple restaurant page made for [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).
+The website is dynamically generated with Javascript.
 Topics for this project were npm, webpack and ES6 modules.

 ## Getting Started